Islands are often associated with peripherality, yet over the course of human history,

-The conference will take place in the Baltic island city of Copenhagen, with talks
+The conference will take place in the Baltic island city of Copenhagen, with presentations

-Delegates will be able to explore Copenhagen as a whole: in the North and South Harbours,
+Delegates will be able to explore Copenhagen as a whole: in Christianshavn, a man-made

-where luxury residential development meets maritime industry meets traditional fishing;
+and South Harbours, where luxury residential development meets maritime industry

-in Tivoli Gardens, established in 1843; in the vibrant and diverse neighbourhoods
+meets traditional fishing; in Tivoli Gardens, established in 1843; in the vibrant

 Saskia Sassen (Columbia University)